afraspriha24/CW/README.md

 `AccountManager.java`
 - Manages creation and lookup of Account objects.
 - Isolates static list from Account class for better structure.

+`GameBoard.java`
+- Extracted from `GameScene` as part of the UI and logic separation.
+- Handles board/grid initialization and tile generation.
+- Improves modularity and clarity between UI logic and game state.

 ## Modified Java Classes